How to Apply

 In exceptional cases, lower grades and scores may be offset with extensive research experience especially in an area that a faculty member may value.
 Still, research experience is not an automatic substitute for poor grades.
 The PBGG program of study is broad and rigorous.
 We need evidence that you will be able to thrive in that environment.

 If there are weaknesses in your undergraduate preparation or you have concerns about the commitment required for a Ph.D., it may be wise to apply for a Master’s program and use that as a launchpad for a Ph.D. later.
-If you have questions please contact Diane M Beckles dmbeckles@ucdavis.edu.
+If you have questions please contact Amanda Haydon Turner; ahturner@ucdavis.edu

 International Students